Ananjay97/Smart-Advertising-using-AI/README.md

  </ul>

  <h3>Since the Project is above 250MB, DOWNLOAD THE BASE FILES FROM <a href="https://github.com/smahesh29/Gender-and-Age-Detection"> here. </a> Remember to download your own videos to play after the Age and Gender Detection is COMPLETE.</h3>

+<p> :cyclone: A new simpler and better version of the timer to restart the main program after it ends has been deposited, refer v2_timer.py :cyclone:</p>